galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 By clicking on the title of the output dataset in the history we can expand the box to see the output says that there are `272` cells in the output table.
 > > 1.
 If we expand the {% icon galaxy-eye %} *RNA STARsolo Feature Statistic Summaries* Dataset and look at the `nCellBarcodes` value, we see that *RNA STARsolo* detected `5200` cells.
-What this means is that 5200 barcodes were detected in total, but only 272 of them were of good enough quality (using the default upper quantile and lower proportion parameters).
-> >    We will actually later visualise these thresholds ourselves by "ranking" the barcodes, to see the dividing line between high and low quality barcodes.
+What this means is that 5200 barcodes were detected in total, but only 272 of them were above an acceptable threshold of quality, based on the default upper quantile and lower proportion parameters given in the tool.
+Later on, we will actually later visualise these thresholds ourselves by "ranking" the barcodes, to see the dividing line between high and low quality barcodes.
 > {: .solution}
 {: .question}